 Basic Type of Leaders

 Most leaders are made from monofilament or fluorocarbon fishing lines.
 Each of these lines provides its own advantages and disadvantages.

 - Flexible which makes it easy to make the knots required.

 - Able to stretch which will help absorb the impact of a fast-moving aggressive fish.

 - Excellent knot strength.

 - Deteriorates from exposure of ultraviolet (UV) light.

 - Properties will change as it absorbs water.

-- Lower dense causes the line to float.
+- Lower density causes the line to float.

 - High sensitivity to feel the smaller bites because of the little stretch in the line.